Swirrl/datahost-prototypes/datahost-ld-openapi/doc/data-model-definitions.md

 ### Release

 "Release" (in this context) is a term from ONS / stats publishing world.
 A 'statistical release' represents some data being released to the outside world.
-But unlike a book or a software release, there's no finality in a statistical release: the data associated with a 'statistical release' can be revised or changed orver time.
+But unlike a book or a software release, there's no finality in a statistical release: the data associated with a 'statistical release' can be revised or changed over time.

 The release itself doesn't contain any data.
 Users add/update/delete data via [revisions](#revision).